 The School Counseling Specialization is designed for individuals who seek to become elementary, middle, or secondary school counselors.
 This program meets the requirements for the K-12 California Pupil Personnel Services-School Counseling (PPS-SC) Credential.
 Students in this program are prepared to function as key members of an educational team seeking to optimize children’s academic, socio-emotional, and career development.
 Students obtain the expertise necessary to lead the educational team in working collaboratively with a broad range of education and human service professionals, paraprofessionals and community representatives to identify, develop, implement and evaluate programs that provide key services to both the individual child as well as the systems and subsystems in which the child interacts.
 Credential: The PPS-SC Credential at Sacramento State is not offered as a stand-alone credential.
 Only those students accepted into the School Counseling master’s degree are eligible to earn their PPS Credential.

 Thank you for your interest in the Counselor Education Program at Sac State.
 Our programs are highly competitive; we have a high number of applicants each year but can accept approximately 20 applicants per specialty each application cycle.
 We have a cohort model; therefore, our students follow a course sequence designed for a three-year full time program.
+We recognize the need for a part-time option, therefore we have developed a four-year part time program sequence for those seeking part-time, but would need to have this information at the onset as the default is to follow the full time sequence.
+It is our goal to keep our student connected via the cohort model, this allows for relationship building during your graduate experience.
 Students are admitted to the fall semester and take courses each fall/spring culminating with the field study experience and a comprehensive examination.